nepalvisuals/nepal-visuals/README.md

 **Duration:** 14–18 days
 **Best Time:** March–May & Sep–Nov

 Off the beaten path but climbing fast in popularity, this one’s for trekkers who crave solitude and cultural immersion.
-The trail circles Mount Manaslu (8,163m), the world’s 8th highest peak, through Tibetan Buddhist villages, yak trails, and glacial valleys.
+The trail circles [Mount Manaslu](https://nepalvisuals.com/mount-manaslu/), the world’s 8th highest peak, through Tibetan Buddhist villages, yak trails, and glacial valleys.

 Strict permits keep crowds away, and the scenery?
 Just as epic as Annapurna or Everest—without the noise.